jirat-sumitanun/card_image_replacer/readme.md

 So I suggest you to Convert it into PNG with software like Format Factory.
 (I tested, it work).

+in case you want to drag and drop it.

 issue maybe come from convert image code that can't be fix.

 ## Preview